brunocfalcao/larapush/README.md

 ### Usage

-> All of your configuration is done on your larapush.php configuration file.
+All of your configuration is done on your larapush.php configuration file.
+Let's explore it.

+#### Type

+abc